 2008 was as significant a year from a demographic perspective as it was from a financial one.
 In 2008 the world’s age dependency ratio — the number of people who are either younger than 15 or older than 65, relative to the number of people aged 15-65 — reached its lowest ever point.
 From a peak of approximately 77 in 1967, the world’s age dependency ratio fell to a floor of 54 in 2008, a level it has remained at every year in the decade since.
 (Or, to put it another way, which may be more intuitive, the percentage of the world’s population that is 15-65 years old reached its highest point in 2008 – 65 percent – and remains there today).
-This record is not likely to be broken any time soon.
-The United Nations predicts that the dependency ratio will rise again during the generation ahead, albeit gradually, as Baby Boomers continue to become seniors and as birth rates continue to fall worldwide.
+This record low is not likely to be broken any time soon.
+The United Nations predicts that the dependency ratio will rise again during the generation ahead, albeit gradually, as more Baby Boomers become seniors and as birth rates continue to fall worldwide.

 The age dependency ratio is a useful, though obviously imperfect, measure of economic potential.
-The larger a country’s dependency ratio, the heavier the economic burden (to put it crudely) its working-age population may need to bear.
+The higher a country’s dependency ratio, the heavier the economic burden (to put it crudely) its working-age population may need to bear.
 The country with the highest dependency ratio in the world, Niger, with a ratio of 112, has a burden 1.12 times as heavy as those who bear it.
 The country with the lowest dependency, South Korea, with a ratio of 38, has a burden that is only about a third as heavy as those who carry it.
 The Gulf Arab kingdoms have even lower ratios than that (the UAE’s is just 18!), but only because they have so many temporary foreign workers (mostly, men) living within their borders.

 It is not surprising that a lower dependency ratio tends to correlate with economic success.
 Not only is a country with fewer dependents more able to invest its time and money in increasing its productivity, but productive countries also tend to have low birth rates, which keep dependency levels low in the short-term (though not, of course, in the long term).
 As such, a low dependency ratio can be both a cause and an effect of economic growth.
 Even the oldest country in the world, Japan, only has a dependency ratio of 66.5, far lower than those of the young countries in Sub-Saharan Africa.